Gerzium/Gerzium/README.md

 - 👋 Hi, I’m @Gerzium
-- 👀 I’m interested in ...
-Cyber Security & Cloud
+- 👀 I’m interested in ...Azue Cloud
 - 🌱 I’m currently learning ...
-Python
+Python & HTML
 - 💞️ I’m looking to collaborate on ... no
 - 📫 How to reach me ... dont